Debian, Gnome Patched 'Bad Taste' VBScript-Injection Vulnerabilities

 .bashrc, which you could cause to download

 Linux is nothing but a disappointment these days.
-(Score:1)
+(Score:3, Insightful)

 I'd been a Linux user for a very long time.
 I'd started with Yggdrasil before moving to Debian.
 For most of the 1990s and even up until about 2008 or 2009, I felt proud to use Linux.